ecow/liroma/README.md

 ## Abstract
-This project aims to utilize audio signal spatialization technologies, convolution, and auralization to create a personal, software configurable, immersive listening room.
+This project aims to use audio signal spatialization technologies, convolution, and auralization to create a personal, software configurable, immersive listening room.

 The designed system intends to reproduce the desired sound, environment, and timbre from any digital audio source, regardless of its encoding, format, resolution, or number of channels.